Mathematical justification of a viscoelastic generalized membrane problem: Introduction

 For this reason a considerable effort has been made in the past decades by many authors in order to derive new models and justify the existing ones by using the asymptotic expansion method, whose foundations can be found in \cite{Lions}.
 Indeed, the first applied results were obtained with the justification of the linearized theory of plate bending in \cite{CD,Destuynder}.

 A complete theory regarding elastic shells can be found in \cite{Ciarlet4b}, where models for elliptic membranes (see also \cite{CiarletLods,CiarletLods2}), generalized membranes (see \cite{CiarletLods5}) and flexural shells (see \cite{CiarletLods4}) are presented.
 It contains a full description of the asymptotic procedure that leads to the corresponding sets of two-dimensional equations.
 Also, the dynamic case has been studied in \cite{Limin_mem,Limin_flex,Limin_koit}, concerning the justification of dynamic equations for membrane, flexural and Koiter shells.
-Besides, the limit of the three-dimensional unilateral, frictionless, contact problem for elastic elliptic shells has been studied in \cite{ArosObs,ARA2018} and found to be a two-dimensional obstacle problem.
+Furthermore, the limit of the three-dimensional unilateral, frictionless, in \cite{ArosObs,ARA2018,AA_contact_shell} we find a contact problem study for elastic elliptic shells where a two-dimensional obstacle problem is derived using asymptotic methods.
+Even more recently, we find the obtention of error estimates for the membrane case in \cite{Cao_Aros}, a convergence study for elastic elliptic membrane shells in normal compliance contact with a deformable obstacle in \cite{ArosCao19}, and an asymptotic analysis of thermoelastic shells in normal damped response contact in \cite{TGAS_2020}.